September 9-13, 2019

 A conference call will be conducted after all of the teams have received their training account to talk about how to prepare for the event.

-Teams selected to participate will be notified by Monday, August 5, 2019.
+Teams selected to participate will be notified within two weeks of applying.

 All participants will have access to the Blue Waters computing system.